MeisterProepper/multirate-fir-filterbank-hls/README.md

 Because every filter implementation exposes an identical AXI4-Stream input/output interface, the IP cores could be swapped inside the pipeline **without any structural changes**.
 This allowed each architecture — direct form, transposed, folded, multirate, cascaded, and Halfband — to be tested under identical runtime conditions.

+### Hardware Measurement and Runtime Analysis

+To verify the real-time behavior and frequency response of the implemented filters, two measurement approaches were used:

+#### 1. Frequency Response Measurement
+The analog input and output of the Pmod I2S2 were connected to a **network analyzer**.
+This allowed the complete audio processing chain to be stimulated with swept sine signals (chirp) and the resulting magnitude response to be measured directly on the hardware.

+The measured frequency responses matched the MATLAB reference designs with high accuracy.
+Differences between filter architectures (e.g., multirate, cascaded, Halfband) were clearly observable in the measured curves.

+#### 2. AXI4-Stream Monitoring via Integrated Logic Analyzer (ILA)
+To ensure correct streaming behavior inside the FPGA fabric, the AXI4-Stream interfaces were observed using a **Vivado ILA core**.

+The ILA capture confirmed:
+- continuous, gap-free sample flow,
+- correct VALID/READY handshake,
+- no backpressure or stalled cycles,
+- stable sample timing during all filter variants.

+The ILA was specifically used to compare latency and internal timing differences between the filter architectures.
+Because every filter shared the same interface, the AXI stream behavior could be evaluated consistently across all implementations.

+---

+### Detailed Hardware Observations for Selected Filter Architectures

+During the on-board evaluation, five representative filter architectures were examined in more detail.
+Although all variants shared the same AXI4-Stream interface and integrated seamlessly into the audio pipeline, their behavior during live operation revealed clear architectural differences.

+#### 1. Direct Form FIR
+The direct-form FIR displayed the highest overall resource usage for a fully parallel implementation.
+In real-time playback, it showed:
+- stable and predictable latency,
+- very low group delay variation,
+- a frequency response that matched the MATLAB reference almost exactly.

+However, the long adder chain in the direct structure resulted in the highest critical path among all single-rate implementations.

+#### 2. Transposed Form FIR
+The transposed architecture achieved:
+- significantly improved pipelining,
+- reduced critical path length,
+- more efficient mapping onto DSP slices.

+On hardware, this resulted in noticeably lower latency and better timing margins.
+Its measured frequency response matched the direct-form implementation, but with a cleaner AXI-stream timing profile captured in the ILA.

+#### 3. Multirate FIR (Decimator – Kernel – Interpolator)
+The multirate structure reduced the internal processing rate and therefore:
+- achieved the largest computational savings,
+- showed the lowest DSP usage relative to its frequency selectivity,
+- produced a very smooth and stable output signal.

+Hardware measurements showed a frequency response nearly identical to the single-rate versions, but with significantly reduced filter order and power consumption.
+The AXI stream exhibited short bursts of activity corresponding to the decimation/interpolation behavior, which were correctly handled by the pipeline.

+#### 4. Cascaded Multistage Filter
+The cascaded version split the filtering task across multiple smaller stages.
+This provided:
+- a substantial reduction in required filter order per stage,
+- improved numerical stability,
+- shorter combinational paths.

+On hardware, the cascaded filter showed excellent timing behavior.
+The frequency response captured with the network analyzer clearly reflected the combined effect of all stages and closely matched the MATLAB design.
+The modular structure also made this variant the easiest to debug and analyze using the ILA.

+#### 5. Halfband Cascaded Filter
+The Halfband-based implementation was the most efficient structure tested.
+Thanks to its inherent coefficient symmetry and the high number of zero coefficients, it required:
+- the fewest multiplications,
+- very low DSP usage,
+- the shortest latency among the multistage variants.

+The hardware measurements confirmed the expected wide transition bands and the characteristic ±0.5 dB ripple at midband.
+AXI streaming remained perfectly continuous even with the aggressive coefficient sparsity, demonstrating the robustness of the HLS-generated IP.

+### Summary
+The five selected filter variants demonstrated how architectural choices directly impact hardware behavior.
+While all designs performed correctly, the Halfband and multirate/cascaded structures offered the best trade-off between resource usage, latency, and spectral performance during real-time testing.

+---

+## Conclusion

+This project demonstrated how different FIR architectures behave when implemented, synthesized, and executed on real hardware using High-Level Synthesis (HLS).
+By evaluating classical single-rate filters, optimized HLS variants, multirate structures, cascaded designs, and Halfband filters, several key insights were obtained:

+1. **Architecture choice directly influences hardware efficiency.**
+   While direct-form FIR filters provide a clean and intuitive structure, their long adder chains result in high critical path delays.
+   Transposed variants, in contrast, map more efficiently to DSP slices and offer significantly better timing performance.

+2. **HLS optimizations can dramatically reduce latency, but often at the cost of higher resource usage.**
+   Pipelining and loop unrolling improve throughput but must be applied carefully to balance DSP utilization and area constraints.

+3. **Multirate and cascaded filter designs offer the best scalability.**
+   Reducing the internal processing rate or splitting the filter into smaller stages drastically decreases computational cost while maintaining the desired frequency response.
+   These approaches achieved the most favorable ratio of resource usage to performance.

+4. **Halfband-based cascades provide exceptional efficiency.**
+   Due to their inherent coefficient symmetry and sparsity, Halfband filters achieve the lowest multiplier count and demonstrate excellent suitability for hardware implementation.

+5. **Hardware verification confirmed the theoretical expectations.**
+   Network analyzer measurements aligned precisely with MATLAB reference responses, and AXI4-Stream monitoring using the ILA validated continuous, gap-free real-time operation for all architectures.

+Overall, the project highlights the importance of selecting the right filter architecture when targeting FPGA platforms.
+HLS proved to be a powerful tool for rapidly exploring and comparing design alternatives, while the modular IP-core approach enabled seamless on-hardware testing.
+The results show that substantial performance gains and resource savings can be achieved by moving beyond classical FIR structures and leveraging multirate, cascaded, or Halfband implementations.